HGustavs/LenaSYS/DuggaSys/microservices/endpointDirectory/newMDStructureTest.md

 GET

 ## Output Data and Format
-- Output2
+- Output: Output2
-   - Type2
+   - Type: Type2
-   - Description2
+   - Description: Description2

 ## Examples of Use
 `CODE`